Stocks and Crypto Cost Basis

 What if they can’t help

 If you need us to find the basis, please realize that it will take additional billable hours to investigate the basis.
-We will need the date or dates that you bought your stock to track down the cost.
-It is a lot cheaper for you to get the broker to do it for free.
-For every stock that you sold that is missing basis, you will need to provide us with the stock name, symbol, and date of purchase.
+We will need the date or dates that you bought your stock to track down the cost using the average cost method, which takes the total amount of the shares and divides it by the number of shares in the fund.

 Don’t forget that Crypto counts

 If you are dabbling in the Cryptocurrency world, I hate to tell you that crypto transactions are treated like stock sales.
 The Federal government is really focused on tracking your Crypto transactions for Taxes.
-This means EVERY time you buy something with crypto… or sell your crypto it is a transaction reportable sale for the IRS.
-Stock and crypto cost basis is important, so you don’t end up in trouble with the IRS.
-If anyone hasn’t explained this to you, you are in for a rude awakening.
-The Federal IRS is working hard to Identify everyone who acquires and trades any type of cryptocurrency.
-There is a question right on your tax return, that asks you point blank:
+This means EVERY time you buy something with crypto… or sell your crypto it is a transaction reportable sale for the Internal Revenue Service (IRS) with potential tax implications, including transaction fees and crypto capital gains tax rates.

 “At any time during the year did you receive, sell, send an exchange or otherwise acquire any financial interest in any virtual currency?”